Indigenous Academic Success

 - Identification (Current Australian Passport, or Current Drivers License and Birth Certificate)

-- Working With Children Card, state equivalent or teacher registration (VIT or equivalent)
+- Working With Children Card, state equivalent, or teacher registration

 - HR will process your employment